srobinson/unicode-wiki/README.md

 ## Disclaimer

 This project is very early beta stage and serves as a proof of concept/exploration of Lerna monorepos.
-SHould you find any bugs please docreate an issue/pr
+Should you discover any bugs please do create an issue/pr

 # Local dev installation

 If you already have mongo and elasticsearch running locally, skip ahead..

 To quckly get a mongo/easticsearch environment up and running

 ```
 ./compose up